Tesla board evaluating CEO Musk's idea to take company private

-Musk took Tesla shareholders and the stock market by surprise on Tuesday by announcing on Twitter he was considering taking the loss-making electric car-maker private at $420 a share.
-In his first tweet he said funding was secured but provided no details.

-That would mark the biggest such transaction in history, worth more than $70 billion.
+(Reuters) - Tesla Inc’s board said it was evaluating taking the company private, a day after Chief Executive Elon Musk surprised shareholders with the idea of launching the biggest leveraged buyout of all time.

-In a statement on Tesla’s website on Wednesday, six of Tesla’s nine directors said the board had met several times over the last week to discuss the idea and was “taking the appropriate next steps to evaluate this.”
+In a statement on Tesla's website bit.ly/2vJiaMm on Wednesday, six of Tesla's nine directors said the board had met several times over the last week to discuss such an idea and was "taking the appropriate next steps to evaluate this."

+Musk said on Twitter on Tuesday that he was considering taking the loss-making electric carmaker private at $420 a share, which would value a deal at more than $70 billion.
+He said funding was “secured,” without elaborating.

-They said the board also addressed the issue of how to fund such a deal, but gave no details.
+Tesla said on Wednesday the discussions had addressed the issue of how to fund such a deal, but gave no details.
+The statement did not address how the $420-per-share price was established.

+Several securities attorneys told Reuters that Musk could face investor lawsuits if it was proven he did not have secure financing at the time of his tweet.

-Tesla’s shares were down slightly at $377.38 in morning trading on Wednesday after closing up 11 percent at $379.57 on Tuesday.
+Tesla’s shares were down 1.5 percent at $374 in midday trading on Wednesday after closing up 11 percent on Tuesday.

+Some Wall Street analysts were skeptical of Musk’s ability to gather the huge financial backing to complete such a deal, given that Tesla loses money, has $10.9 billion of debt and its bonds are rated junk by credit ratings agencies.

+The deal would be the biggest leveraged buyout of all time, beating the $45-billion record set by Texas power utility Energy Future Holdings.

+The most obvious equity partners for Musk would be a sovereign wealth fund such as Saudi Arabia’s Public Investment Fund (PIF), which sources said on Tuesday had taken a stake of just below 5 percent in Tesla, or a major technology investment fund such as SoftBank Group Corp’s Vision Fund, bankers said.

+China’s Tencent Holdings Ltd, which took a 5 percent stake in Tesla last year, could also be a possible partner.

-In a letter to shareholders after his tweet on Tuesday, Musk fleshed out his idea, suggesting they would get the option to sell their shares for $420 each or remain investors in a private Tesla, out of the glare of Wall Street and its need for quarterly results.
+In a letter here after his tweet on Tuesday, Musk fleshed out his idea, suggesting shareholders would get the option to sell their shares for $420 each or remain investors in a private Tesla, out of the glare of Wall Street and its need for positive quarterly results.

 He said that would allow Tesla to “operate at its best, free from as much distraction and short-term thinking as possible.”